Roy-05/audio-visualizer/README.md

 - [ ] CSS tasks:
     * ~Format Audio Bar heights~
     * ~Format Canvas Size and position in middle of the screen~
+    * ~Make canvas size and no. of Audio Bars responsive~
+    * Add transition effect on pause for audio bars
     * Add background, button CSS and general improvements
-    * Make canvas size and no. of Audio Bars responsive

 - [ ] Convert horizontal visualization into circular